Menorah Medical Center pharmacy department

 - Professional leave and travel allowance to ASHP Midyear Meeting and the Midwest Pharmacy Residents Conference (MPRC)

 - Hold a degree from an Accreditation Council for Pharmacy Education accredited school of pharmacy

 - Achieve Kansas pharmacist license within 90 days of beginning of residency year

 Menorah Medical Center will manage the application process for its pharmacy residency programs through ASHP's PhORCAS (Pharmacy Online Residency Centralized Application) process.
 Candidates must submit the following materials through PhORCAS by DECEMBER 31ST:

 - College transcripts

-- Ability to participate in an on-site interview in January or February
+- Ability to participate in an on-site or virtual interview in January or February

 Residency program preceptors